| The search for perfect

 - For whom do I have to be perfect?
 (Perhaps there is a secret loyalty to an inspiring or punitive parent, grandparent or teacher.)

 - What is the worst thing that would happen if I don’t ‘get it right’?
-(Who would hurt or exclude me?)
+(Who would hurt or exclude me?
+Who or what would go missing if I am not perfect this time?)

 - What was the worst thing that happened in my family (or school or community) when I (or someone else) didn’t ‘get it right‘?